sid-the-loser/html-to-exe/README.md

 - Opening up the config.yml file and changing the "file-to-load" setting to a path of your liking!
 - Please make sure to put the html file inside the directory in which the "HTML-TO-EXE.exe" is placed!
 (If you mess it up...too bad!)
 ## please leave me alone
-I will update this is I want to.
+I will update this if I want to.
 I am not very interested in this project anyways!
 # GOOD BYE!